Networking, Firewall, Powers of Two

 Refer to this page for more details: Networking, Firewall, Service Participation

 The hosts in the various firewall groups must be able to be represented by a network number and netmask.
-Each department will be able to create up to six IP ranges for placing hosts on the firewalls.
+Each network is allowed up to six IP ranges for placing hosts on the firewalls.

 Each block of hosts: